-Frederick Douglass once said “it is easier to build strong children than to repair broken men”.
+Frederick Douglass once said, “it is easier to build strong children than to repair broken men”.

 Everyone wants to build strong children.
 We want our children to become smart, confident and successful adults.
-A number of research studies have also focused on this issue by analysing the parenting habits that foster independence in children.
+A number of research studies have also focused on this issue by analyzing the parenting habits that foster independence in children.

 These studies have found that parenting styles have an important impact on how kids turn out.
 There is evidence that the environment in which a child is raised often has a considerable impact on self-confidence, social, academic and psychological outcomes.

 How a child is raised can also determine whether or not he turns to drugs.

 Below we explore six parenting habits that can influence your child’s academic, social and psychological outcomes.